cesmii/GraphQL-API/Demos/Excel/Excel2Py/README.md

 authenticator_role="From https://yourinstance.cesmii.net/developer/graphql/authentication-management"
 instance_graphql_endpoint = "https://yourinstance.cesmii.net/graphql"

-## 3. Setup Python Script
+III.
 Open `query_cesmii_plot.py` and define `tagIds` (line 183) to match IDs from your SMIP instance.
 This is where the data will be written from Excel to the platform.
 It should correspond to a Tag ID or Equipment Instance ID.

-## 4. Run the mutation
+IV.
 Open `query_cesmii_plot.xlsm` and run the mutation from the xlwings tab of the file by clicking "Run main" on the right.

 If there are errors related to missing modules, use pip install to install those dependencies.